SAJIB3489/indoor-position-uwb/README.md

-### Further development the apps, updates the firmware, need to use the following softwares.
+### Further development the apps, updates the firmware, you will need following softwares.

 #### Software need to be installed: